yeehanchung/yeehanchung.com/src/content/tech/how-to/google-your-way-to-the-moon.md

 ---
-title: Google your way to the moon
+title: ..google your way to the moon
 slug: tech/how-to/google-your-way-to-the-moon
 date: 2021-11-12
 excerpt: 🔍